cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 ## Environment Configuration

-- Download [OPPO Mini Game Debugger](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/games/use.html) and install it on your Android device (Android Phone 6.0 or above is recommended)
+- Download [OPPO Mini Game Debugger](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/games/use.html) and install it on your OPPO phone (Android 6.0 or above is recommended).

-- Install [nodejs-8.1.4](https://nodejs.org/en/download/) or above, globally
+- Install [nodejs-8.1.4](https://nodejs.org/en/download/) or above, globally.

 - Determine whether you need to install [Debugging Tools](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/games/use.html) according to your own development needs.

 ## Release Process

-1. Use __Cocos Creator__ to open the project that needs to be released.
+1. Use Cocos Creator to open the project that needs to be released.
 Select **OPPO Mini Game** in the **Platform** dropdown of the **Build...** panel.

     ![](./publish-oppo-instant-games/build_option.png)